Bladder leaks? Four ways to take action

 There are also certain foods you can eat to relieve nocturia symptoms.
 As women age, particularly during the menopause, oestrogen levels naturally decline, which can affect muscle function in the bladder and sleep quality.
 But phytoestrogens, found in sources such as soy, could counteract this – boosting oestrogen levels.
 So taking supplements with phytoestrogens could help improve bladder health and sleep.

 Noting down what aggravates or improves your symptoms, and when, can help to pinpoint foods and drinks that may be part of the problem.
-Jude’s free Bladder Care Dairy is a simple tool that can help you to do this.
+Jude’s free Bladder Care Diary is a simple tool that can help you to do this.

 In fact, just one daily dose of Jude’s Bladder Strength Supplements contains the nutrient equivalent of 96 pumpkin seeds, along with soy phytoestrogen – a high-quality plant-based compound that mimics oestrogen.